Pulmonary Function Tests

-There are 2 types of disorders that cause problems with air moving in and out of the lungs:
+There are several types of disorders that cause problems with air moving in and out of the lungs:

 - Obstructive.
 This is when air has trouble flowing out of the lungs because of airway resistance.
-This causes less flow of air.
+This causes slower flow of air.

 - Restrictive.
 This is when the lung tissue or chest muscles can’t expand enough.
 This creates problems with air flow, mostly because you have less lung volume.

-PFTs can be done in 2 ways.
-These 2 ways may be used together and do different tests.
+PFTs can be done in two ways.
+These two ways may be used together and do different tests.
 It depends on the information that your healthcare provider is looking for: